PicTalky: Augmentative and Alternative Communication Software for Language Developmental Disabilities: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We have proposed \textsc{PicTalky}, which is an AI-based AAC service.
-The aim of \textsc{PicTalky} is to provide communication and connection among all people, without anyone being excluded.
-In the future, we plan to expand the \textsc{PicTalky} data to multilingual data and to make it fully open.
-In addition, we will conduct various ai for accessibility studies to improve the quality of life for the disabled.
+We have proposed \textsc{PicTalky}, which is the first AI-based AAC service.
+With the series of deep learning-based modules, it is able to take a speech or text input from the user, correct error, and converts it into a pictogram automatically for more convenient communication and education of the people with language disabilities.
+The aim of our proposed system is to provide an opportunity of communication and connection among all people, without anyone being excluded.
+In the future, we will expand the \textsc{PicTalky} data to multilingual data for use in various languages and to make it publicly available.
+In addition, we plan to conduct various AI for accessibility studies to improve the quality of life for the people with disabilities.
+Starting with our research, we look forward to advances in many other studies so that all members of society can get benefits from AI technology without a financial burden.